Ilford HP5+ Film Review

 Ilford HP5 Plus is one of the best-known and longest-living film products.
 The first HP (short for “Hypersensitive Panchromatic”) was introduced in 1931 for dry plate cameras.
 Today, it’s available in a large variety of roll and sheet sizes from 35mm to 20x24” as it remains one of the best-selling black-and-white films ever made.

-In this review, I’ll share my tips and impressions after four years with HP5+.
-But first, let me introduce you to this film’s rich history and its impressive specs.
+I’ll share my tips and impressions after many years of using and abusing this film in this review.
+But first, let me introduce you to Ilford HP5+’s rich history and impressive specs.

-In this review: A brief history of Ilford and HP5+.
-Grain structure, resolution, sharpness.
+In this review: A brief and very confusing history of the Ilford film brand.
+Hypersensitive Panchromatic 1, 2, 3, 4, 5, and 5 Plus.
+Grain structure, resolution, and sharpness.
 Dynamic range and contrast.
 Ilford HP5+ exposure guide.
 Developing Ilford HP5+.
+Developing Ilford HP5+ cannabis, coffee, moss, fir, cedar, blood, pond water, EpiPen, and pee.
 Pushing and pulling Ilford HP5+.
 Scanning and post-processing.
 How much does Ilford HP5+ cost, and where to buy it.
 Support this blog & get premium features with GOLD memberships!

 1976.
 Ilford launch their new 400 ISO HP5 film at Photokina.
 Initially there was a world shortage of this admirable product.
 The first batches of HP5 were exclusively in the 35mm format and were only sold in Germany, a country selected because it was (at that time) the most profitable marketplace.